sergevar/paulgrahamblog/cleaned/spam.md

 [2] Currently the lowest rate seems to be about $200 to send a million spams.
 That's very cheap, 1/50th of a cent per spam.
 But filtering out 95% of spam, for example, would increase the spammers' cost to reach a given audience by a factor of 20.
 Few can have margins big enough to absorb that.

 [3] As a rule of thumb, the more qualifiers there are before the name of a country, the more corrupt the rulers.
 A country called The Socialist People's Democratic Republic of X is probably the last place in the world you'd want to live.

-Thanks to Sarah Harlin for reading drafts of this; Daniel Giffin (who is also writing the production Arc interpreter) for several good ideas about filtering and for creating our mail infrastructure; Robert Morris, Trevor Blackwell and Erann Gat for many discussions about spam; Raph Levien for advice about trust metrics; and Chip Coldwell and Sam Steingold for advice about statistics.